davidsosnowski/AIM-Study/README.md

 **perceptions_ms**: Contains code and associated data files for the following manuscript, which is currently under review: *Perceived Negative Effects of Adverse Childhood Experiences as a Predictor of Depressive and Anxiety Symptoms Among College Students*.

+**Survey_and_Codebook**: Contains complete AIM Study codebook and original survey, as presented to study participants on Qualtrics.